zcattacz/PJON_wiki/Home.md

 ###Packet transmission
 The concept of packet enables to send a communication payload to every connected device with correct reception certainty.
-A packet contains the recipient id, the length of the packet, its content and the CRC.
+A packet contains the recipient id, its length, its header, its content and the CRC.
 In this example is shown a packet sending to device id 12 on a local bus containing the string "@":
 ```cpp

  RECIPIENT ID 12  LENGTH 5          HEADER 1        CONTENT 64       CRC 72